data301-2021-summer2/Group-43-Project/analysis/README.md

 # Analysis

-Directory containing all our Jupyter Notebook files.
+Parent directory containing all individual child directories for each team member, sorted by name of member.
+Each child directory shall contain our Jupyter Notebook files.